ChrisBastajian/Magnetic_Particle_Spectrometer/README.md

 ### 7. **Automated Mode Button**
    - **Description**: Opens the dropdown for automated mode settings.
    - **Function**: This button opens a menu where the user can set the system to an automated mode.
+#### 7.1.
+Run With Static ac:
+   - **Description**: Performs an automatic sweep of the dc output current while the ac field remains constant at preset value.
+   - **Functionality**:
+     -When clicked, the system will sweep through a range of dc currents from 0A to 10A.
+     -Harmonics data from the first till the eleventh harmonic will be recorded and plotted after the run
+#### 7.2.
+Run With Static dc:
+   - **Description**: Performs an automatic sweep of the ac output waveform amplitude while the dc field remains constant at preset value.
+   - **Functionality**:
+     -When clicked, the system will sweep through a range of ac fields from 0 till 2.45V ~ 20mT -Harmonics data from the first till the eleventh harmonic will be recorded and plotted after the run

 ---